Sutor-Design/fs-grow/README.md

 ## Installation

 ```
-yarn add fs-grow
+yarn add @sutor/fs-grow
 ```

 or

 ```
-npm install fs-grow
+npm install @sutor/fs-grow
 ```

 ## Usage

-To create an instance of the `FSTree` class, specifying the root name of the directory that will be built:
+The library exports a class (`FSTree`) as its default interface.
+To create an instance of the `FSTree` class, instantiate it with the root name of the directory that will be built into:

 ```
 import FSTree, { EntryType} from "fs-tree";